Contributed by Staff of Timberline Knolls

-Watching a loved one struggle through a drug addiction can be painful, confusing, and overwhelming, especially when this person is your spouse.
+Watching a spouse struggling with a drug addiction can be painful, confusing, and overwhelming.
 The reality is that drug addictions arise from many complex factors – some things which cannot necessarily be helped or prevented.

 The tendency as a spouse, who is often observing things from an outside perspective, is to fall into a mindset of self-blame.
 It can be easy to question oneself as a loved one suffers, asking, “What could I have done differently?”, “What did I do wrong?”, or “Did I fail our marriage?”

 On the other side of things, seeing a spouse struggling with a drug addiction can provoke feelings of resentment, anger, and frustration.
 You might find yourself questioning how your spouse could inflict these behaviors on you and your family, feeling somewhat of a victim of the whole ordeal.

 All of these feelings are valid and should be processed as part of the healing process from substance abuse and addiction.
 Relationships are complex and give us the opportunity to connect and fellowship with a person in our lives whom we have chosen to share ourselves with.

 This also creates a sense of vulnerability, and weaknesses in relationships are often felt strongly and at times, harshly.

 When it comes to supporting your spouse through an addiction, it is important to first come to the realization that you are not to blame or at fault for what has happened.
 Addictions develop from a combination of many different factors–many things which are out of your control, like biological influences or genetics.